redox-os/book/src/ch08-06-build-system-reference.md

 ### Build System Files

 - `build` - The directory where the build system will place the final image.
 Usually `build/$(ARCH)/$(CONFIG_NAME)`, e.g. `build/x86_64/desktop`.
-- `build/your-cpu-arch/your-config/harddrive.img` - The Redox image file, to be used by QEMU or VirtualBox for virtual machine execution on a Linux host.
+- `build/your-cpu-arch/your-config/harddrive.img` - The Redox image file, to be used by QEMU or VirtualBox for virtual machine execution on a Unix-like host.
-- `build/your-cpu-arch/your-config/livedisk.iso` - The Redox bootable image file, to be copied to a USB drive or CD for live boot and possible installation.
+- `build/your-cpu-arch/your-config/livedisk.iso` - The Redox bootable image file, to be copied to an USB device or CD for testing and possible installation.
-- `build/your-cpu-arch/your-config/fetch.tag` - An empty file that, if present, tells the build system that fetching of recipe sources has been done.
+- `build/your-cpu-arch/your-config/fetch.tag` - An empty file that, if present, tells the build system that the downloading of recipe sources is done.
 - `build/your-cpu-arch/your-config/repo.tag` - An empty file that, if present, tells the build system that all recipes required for the Redox image have been successfully built. **The build system will not check for changes to your code when this file is present.** Use `make rebuild` to force the build system to check for changes.
 - `build/podman` - The directory where Podman Build places the container user's home directory, including the container's Rust installation.
 Use `make container_clean` to remove it.
 In some situations, you may need to remove this directory manually, possibly with root privileges.
-- `build/container.tag` - An empty file, created during the first Podman Build, so Podman Build knows a reusable Podman image is available.
+- `build/container.tag` - An empty file, created during the first Podman build, so a Podman build knows when a reusable Podman image is available.
 Use `make container_clean` to force a rebuild of the Podman image on your next `make rebuild`.

-## Make Commands
+## GNU Make Commands

-You can combine `make` targets, but order is significant.
-For example, `make r.games image` will build the `games` recipe and create a new Redox image, but `make image r.games` will make the Redox image before it builds the recipe.
+You can combine `make` commands, but order is significant.
+For example, `make r.games image` will build the `games` recipe and create a new Redox image, but `make image r.games` will make the Redox image before the recipe building, thus the new recipe binary will not be included on your Redox filesystem.

 ### Build System

-- `make pull` - Update the sources for the build system without building.
+- `make pull` - Update the source code of the build system without building.
 - `make all` - Builds the entire system, checking for changes and only building as required.
 Only use this for the first build.
 If the system was successfully built previously, this command may report `Nothing to be done for 'all'`, even if some recipes have changed.
 Use `make rebuild` instead.

-(You need to use this command if the Redox toolchain changed, after the `make clean` command)

-- `make rebuild` - Rebuild all recipes with changes (it don't detect changes on the Redox toolchain), including download changes from GitLab, it should be your normal `make` target.
+- `make rebuild` - Update all binaries from recipes with source code changes (it don't detect changes on the Redox toolchain), it should be your normal `make` target.
-- `make prefix` - Download the Rust/GCC forks and build relibc (after `touch relibc`).
+- `make prefix` - Download the Rust/GCC forks and build relibc (it update the relibc binary with source code changes after the `make pull`, `touch relibc` and `make prefix` commands).
 - `make fstools` - Build the image builder (installer), Cookbook and RedoxFS (after `touch installer` or `touch redoxfs`).
 - `make fstools_clean` - Clean the image builder, Cookbook and RedoxFS binaries.
 - `make fetch` - Update recipe sources, according to each recipe, without building them.
-Only the recipes that are included in your `(CONFIG_NAME).toml` are fetched.
+Only the recipes that are included in your `(CONFIG_NAME).toml` are downloaded.
 Does nothing if `$(BUILD)/fetch.tag` is present.
 You won't need this.
 - `make clean` - Clean all recipe binaries (Note that `make clean` may require some tools to be built).
 - `make unfetch` - Clean all recipe sources.
-- `make distclean` - Clean all recipe sources and binaries (a complete `make clean`).
+- `make distclean` - Clean all recipe sources and binaries.
 - `make repo` - Package the recipe binaries, according to each recipe.
 Does nothing if `$(BUILD)/repo.tag` is present.
 You won't need this.
 - `make live` - Creates a bootable image, `build/livedisk.iso`.
 Recipes are not usually rebuilt.
 - `make env` - Creates a shell with the build environment initialized.
 If you are using Podman Build, the shell will be inside the container, and you can use it to debug build issues such as missing packages.
-- `make container_su` - After creating a container shell using `make env`, and while that shell is still running, use `make container_su` to enter the same container as `root`.
+- `make container_su` - After creating a Podman container shell using `make env`, and while that shell is still running, use `make container_su` to enter the same container as `root`.
 See [Debugging your Build Process](./ch08-02-advanced-podman-build.md#debugging-your-build-process).
 - `make container_clean` - If you are using Podman Build, this will discard images and other files created by it.
 - `make container_touch` - If you have removed the file `build/container.tag`, but the container image is still usable, this will recreate the `container.tag` file and avoid rebuilding the container image.
 - `make container_kill` - If you have started a build using Podman Build, and you want to stop it, `Ctrl-C` may not be sufficient.
 Use this command to terminate the most recently created container.